- 1 What is Sublimation?

 - Step 4: Set up your mug press machine and insert the mug.
 There are different ways to mug press so refer to your manual to learn how to operate your mug press.

 - Step 5: Press the mug with pressure according to the sublimating paper and mug recommendations.
 One way to know if there is too much pressure is to check if the handle of your mug is touching metal.
-If it touches, there too much pressure.
+If it touches, there is too much pressure.

 - Step 6: Remove the mug using gloves or potholders and transfer the paper immediately.